coreos/fedora-coreos-streams/ISSUE_TEMPLATE/stable.md

 NOTE: In the future, most of these steps will be automated.

-## Open an issue for the next release
+## Housekeeping

-- [ ] Open an issue in this repo with the approximate date in the title of the next release in this stream.
+- [ ] If one doesn't already exist, [open an issue](https://github.com/coreos/fedora-coreos-streams/issues/new?labels=kind/release,jira&template=stable.md) in this repo with the approximate date in the title of the next release in this stream.
-  - Add the `jira` label to the ticket